Eckhart Tolle

-Eckhart Tolle (/ˈɛkɑːrt ˈtɒlə/ EK-art-_-TOL-ə; [ˈɛkhaʁt ˈtɔlə]; born Ulrich Leonard Tölle, February 16, 1948) is a German-born spiritual teacher and self-help author.
+Eckhart Tolle (/ˈɛkɑːrt ˈtɒlə/ EK-art-_-TOL-ə; [ˈɛkhaʁt ˈtɔlə]; born Ulrich Leonard Tölle, 16 February 1948) is a German-born spiritual teacher and self-help author.
 His books include The Power of Now: A Guide to Spiritual Enlightenment (1997), A New Earth: Awakening to Your Life's Purpose (2005) and the picture book Guardians of Being (2009).

+While working toward his doctorate at the University of Cambridge in 1977, Tolle abandoned his studies after a claimed spiritual awakening and later began working as a spiritual teacher.
+He came to prominence as a self-help author beginning in the 2000s, aided through promotion by Oprah Winfrey.
+His teachings draw from traditions such as Zen Buddhism, Christian mysticism, Sufism, and Hinduism, although he remains unaffiliated with any religion.

 Early life

 Ulrich Leonard Tölle was born in Lünen, a small town north of Dortmund in the Ruhr region of Germany in 1948.

 In 1961 he moved to Spain to live with his father, where he "refused all forms of formal education between the ages of 13 and 22, preferring instead to pursue his own creative and philosophical interests".
 At 15, he was "heavily influenced" by a gift of the five spiritual books by the German mystic Joseph Anton Schneiderfranken.

 Career

 When he was 19, Tolle moved to England and taught German and Spanish for three years at a London language school.
 After attending the University of London, he enrolled in a postgraduate program at the University of Cambridge in 1977.